RujalG/Finance-Management-System/README.md

 **The Numo** is a tailored solution that combines **technical accuracy** with **spiritual responsibility**.
 It's a practical tool for real organizations and a showcase of my full-stack development skills.

-> 💬 *The app is currently not deployed due to ongoing work on security.
-However, the complete codebase, documentation, and demo video are available below.*

 ---